whites11/cough-button/README.md

 WARNING: if you are using custom settings for some applications, `cough button` will not be able to mute those applications for you.
 It always mutes the default source.

+## Getting started

+It is still early days for the project, so running it is a manual process.

+Hopefully my interest will in the project will continue and/or contributors will join me making it more straightforward.

+In any case these are the steps needed to get yourself a cough button.

+- Buy the hardware and connect following the connections diagram above.
+- Flash the teensy device following [the official instructions](https://www.pjrc.com/teensy/teensyduino.html).
+- Run the daemon as unprivileged user (cd into the `daemon` directory and run `go run main.go`).